alwaysdata/documentation/e-mails/set-up-spf-dkim-dmarc/index.en.md

 {{< fig "images/spf-record.png" "SPF record" >}}

-This explicitly allows our servers to send e-mails and sends a neutral result for the other sender servers.
+- `include:_spf.alwaysdata.com` explicitly allows our servers to send e-mails,
+- `?all` sends a neutral result for the other sender servers.

 {{% notice warning %}}
 This technology may have an impact on e-mail redirects: as the sender server is not necessarily the e-mail server belonging to the original e-mail sender.